ranjodh-kaur/M_A_D-Mobile-Application-and-Development/Batch 2021-2025/README.md

-1. Android Development Environment: To study design aspects of development environment like Android,iOS.
+1. Android Development Environment: To study design aspects of development environment like Android, iOS.

 2. Android Development Environment: To setup Android studio2 and study its basic components.